Scifabric/pybossa/doc/user/overview.rst

 * url: the url to the raw .jpg image, in its original size.
 * url_b: the url to the image, 'big sized.
 * url_m: the url to the image, 'medium' sized.
+* link: a link to the photo page in flickr (not to the raw image).

 You can import tasks from a Flickr photo set (a.k.a. album) in either of the following ways: